 The CCTV system monitors the minimum area required to ensure the safety and security of the building.
 Given the high level of exposure of the CCAT building from a security perspective (the perimeter is easily accessible), the entrance to the CCAT headquarters is provided with a surveillance camera.
 The purpose of using this camera is not to record or process special categories of data, nor to target an individual, but to be able to prevent, evaluate and investigate security incidents.

 The operators of the monitoring systems benefit from regular training on data protection and fundamental rights.

 - The right of access to information and their beneficiaries

 6.1.
 Internal and external security and maintenance personnel

-The CCAT SG will not disclose to anyone the video images, with the exception of the police bodies, the prosecutor’s offices and the courts, at their express request.
+CCAT will not disclose to anyone the video images, with the exception of the police bodies, the prosecutor’s offices and the courts, at their express request.

-The maintenance of the video surveillance system is performed under the supervision of an official with security attributions of the company CCAT SG.
+The maintenance of the video surveillance system is performed under the supervision of an official with security attributions of the company CCAT.

 6.2.
 The right of access to personal data

-CCAT SG, regarding the video surveillance, establishes and documents who has access to the video surveillance records and / or the technical architecture of the video surveillance system, for what purpose and for what the respective access rights consist.
-In this regard, CCAT SG establishes who is entitled:
+CCAT, regarding the video surveillance, establishes and documents who has access to the video surveillance records and / or the technical architecture of the video surveillance system, for what purpose and for what the respective access rights consist.
+In this regard, CCAT establishes who is entitled: